-This alternative represents an unrealistic circumstance and would not meet the objectives of the Applicant, nor would it meet the objectives of the Village as articulated in various land use plans, to improve and enhance the Industrial Area.
+This alternative represents an unrealistic circumstance and would not meet the objectives of the Applicant.

 SMALLER SQUARE FOOTAGE OF PROPOSED ADDITION

 Under this alternative, the square footage of the proposed self-storage addition would be reduced to 41,304 square feet by reducing the length of the addition.
 The Murphy Brothers Contracting office building on the corner of Waverly Avenue and Fenimore Road would be removed, and the parking lot reconfigured to accommodate 34 off-street parking spaces and 4 loading spaces.